 Lactoria cornuta is also sometimes called horned boxfish.
 This one is still a teenager, but a feisty one.
 It didn’t try to avoid the focus light on our night dive, though it also didn’t really stay in the spotlight precisely, playing rather bull than a cow.
 It took a particular liking to Yoeri and his equipment, the preferred spot, however, was under the port.

 In any case a real cutie: Fishes are part of the phylum Chordata, meaning they are vertebrates.
 Invertebrate sums up everything else in the Kingdom Animalia with a total of 34 Phyla of which 9 include most of the animals.
 One of these nine is Chordata.
-Invertebrate, therefore, isn’t a scientific classification, but simply throws all other animals of 33 Phyla, from Cnideria (e.g. corals) to Mollusca (e.g. nudibranchs), into the same pot.
+Invertebrate, therefore, isn’t a scientific classification.
+It simply throws all other animals of 33 Phyla, from Cnideria (e.g. corals) to Mollusca (e.g. nudibranchs), into the same pot.
+Let’s look at the final scientific classifications based on my marine pictures.

 Species: L. cornuta